-I’m making a few changes of my own and I’ll tell you about those in a minute.
+I’m making a few changes of my own, and I’ll tell you about those in a minute.
 Let me start with the filling that’s going to go into the center of my pork loin.

-When I went to my local grocery store and found this beautiful cut of pork loin, I spoke to the butcher at my local grocery store and had him/her butterfly this one for me.
-Of course, you can do this yourself but why?
-If the butcher will do it for you, I say go right ahead!Â
+When I went to my local grocery store and found this beautiful cut of pork loin, I spoke to the butcher at my local grocery store and had him butterfly this one for me.
+Of course, you can do this yourself, but why?
+If the butcher will do it for you, I say go right ahead!

 I also made some cheesy, buttery French bread to go alongside.
 Everyone loves bread!